dojo/docs/dijit/tree/Model.rst

-## page was renamed from dijit/TreeModel
-#format dojo_rst
+.. _dijit/tree/Model:

 dijit.tree.Model
 ================

-A `dijit.Tree <dijit/Tree>`_ presents a view onto some hierarchical data.
+A :ref:`dijit.Tree <dijit/Tree>` presents a view onto some hierarchical data.
 The "TreeModel" represents the actual data.

 Usually, the data ultimately comes from a data store, but the Tree interfaces with a "dijit.tree.Model", an Object matching a certain API of methods the tree needs.